wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-python-create-deploy-django-app.md

 We'll create a new virtual environment for development purposes (do not add it to the repository).
 Virtual environments in Python are not relocatable, so every developer working on the application will create their own locally.

-Make sure to use the same version of Python that is selected for your web app (in runtime.txt or the app configuration page).
+Make sure to use the same version of Python that is selected for your web app (in runtime.txt or the Application Settings blade a app in the Azure Management Por.

 For Python 2.7: